 Career & Alumni

-Due to the interdisciplinary nature of the Erasmus Mundus Master's Programme Euroculture, students work in a huge variety of sectors upon graduation.
-A number of our students have also undertaken further studies, mostly on the doctorate level.
+The interdisciplinary nature of the Erasmus Mundus Master's Programme Euroculture enables its graduates to work in a huge variety of sectors.
+A number of our students also choose to follow further studies, mostly on the doctorate level upon graduation.

-The Euroculture alumni survey held in 2011 among several hundred graduates of the programme confirmed the good eployability of Euroculture graduates.
-In the database, out of 595 alumni, the inforation of 329 alumni was processed (55%).
+The Euroculture Consortium conducts regluar alumni surveys to examine the programms strengths and weaknesses.
+Within the last survey, several hundred graduates of the programme confirmed the good eployability of Euroculture graduates.
 The research shows that alumni of the programme have the background and skills to find employment in the relevant sectors and functions that the programme is aiming for.